delreyir/GenClash-Arena/README.md

 **1v1 air-hockey, judged by AI validators on GenLayer.**

-A best-of-three neon arcade where every match outcome is verified by an LLM-powered AI judge running inside GenLayer's **Optimistic Democracy** consensus.
+A best-of-three clash arena where every match outcome is verified by an LLM-powered AI judge running inside GenLayer's **Optimistic Democracy** consensus.
 Solo level progression and **WebRTC P2P multiplayer rooms** share the same on-chain pipeline: pay, play, get judged, climb the leaderboard.